pdepend/pdepend/src/site/rst/documentation/software-metrics/parts/coupling-between-objects.rst

 minimum.
 Beside reusability a high coupling has a second drawback, a class that is coupled to other classes is sensitive to changes in that classes and as a result it becomes more difficult to maintain and gets more error-prone.
-Additionally it is harder to test a heavly coupled class in isolation and it is harder to understand such a class.
+Additionally it is harder to test a heavily coupled class in isolation and it is harder to understand such a class.
 Therefore you should keep the number of dependencies at a minimum.